 - Go online to social security administration if someone is using your social security number to establish credit or new accounts.
 If SSN fraud is suspected, call the SSA Hotline: (800) 772-1213

 - Obtain copies of your credit report periodically to see if there are any unknown credit lines in your name.
-Credit reports costs less than $10.
-All three major credit reporting agencies in the United States have toll free telephone numbers.
+Credit reports cost less than $10.
+All three major credit reporting agencies in the United States have toll-free telephone numbers.
 Equifax (888) 532-0179; Experian (800) 311-4769; Trans Union (800) 680-7289.
 Each agency has a consumer fraud division.
 Call them.

 Learn More about Premises Liability Litigation

 Download the 115-page eBook written by Security Expert Chris E. McGoey